<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 Example:

-Min Number of Vacation Days (Minimum Lead Time for Vacation Requests)
+Min Number of Vacation Days (Minimum Number of Vacation Days)

 Technical Name: A_MIN_VACATION_DURATION